alist-org/docs/docs/faq/why.md

 ![faq](/img/faq/add.jpeg)

+### I am asked to enter the OTP code when I log in.
+What is the reason?

+Are you logging into someone else's account?
+If it is your own, please enter the 2FA (two-step verification) verification code

+What?
+Don't know the verification code? [**Click to view this guide**](../guide/advanced/2fa.md)

 ### Use **`sqlite3`** to find that there are more than two files in the data folder, data.db-shm and data.db-wal

 [**Click to view detailed instructions**](https://stackoverflow.com/questions/7778723/what-are-the-db-shm-and-db-wal-extensions-in-sqlite-databases)